A Diffusion-Based Embedding of the Stochastic Simulation Algorithm in Continuous Space: INTRODUCTION

 Despite these advances, the most challenging systems remain out of reach of molecular simulation methods without substantial simplifications \cite{thomas2017quantitative}.
 New advances in models and algorithms for efficient but physically realistic simulation remain a pressing concern if the field is to continue to move towards solving the grand challenge of truly comprehensive and predictive models of whole-cell biochemistry.

 In the present work, we develop an alternative methodology intended to reduce the computational complexity of eGFRD while maintaining discrete event based system updates.
+The method makes use of a Green's function representation of possible particle positions as a function of time, as originally proposed in GFRD \cite{van2005green}, but with an alternative formulation of the probability function in terms of joint probabilities densities of pairs of interacting particles simultaneously.
+This reformulation enables a new sampling algorithm for position updates that allows for different tradeoffs of efficiency and precision with current alternatives such as eGFRD, SVTA, and Smoldyn.
 Our goal is not to present a fully optimized algorithm or simulation tool, but rather to explore and advance an alternative approach for the use of time-dependent reaction propensities as a basis for reaction-diffusion simulation in continuous space, which may offer better trade-offs between realism and efficiency than prior methods in some problem domains.